 "I had been reading the Tao Te Ching for a few years, and began to carry that little book in my purse, next to my pocket Quran.
 It gave me solace, too.
 I already knew that non-Muslims could also possess wisdom….
 Eventually, I made the leap to Unitarian Universalism while searching for a philosophy that allowed me to identify and live my deepest values."
 (Read more from Hafida in "From Islam to Unitarian Universalism.")

 Unitarian Universalists have supported American Muslim communities as they have faced threats, violence, and prejudice from citizens and authorities around the country.
-Through the Standing on the Side of Love campaign, we have challenged biases, condemned harassment, and built bridges through engagement and training.
+Through the Side With Love campaign, we have challenged biases, condemned harassment, and built bridges through engagement and training.
 The Unitarian Universalist Association (UUA) is also a founding member of the Shoulder-to-Shoulder campaign, a group of faith-based organizations that are dedicated to ending anti-Muslim sentiment.
 Before 9/11/2001, and ever since, we have sought to be good partners for justice and understanding of Islam.

 The UUA’s two publishing houses have been part of this support.
 Beacon Press has published Eboo Patel’s Acts of Faith: The Story of an American Muslim, the Struggle for the Soul of a Generation and Salaam, Love: American Muslim Men on Love, Sex, and Intimacy, plus many other engaging books about Islam by Muslims.
 Skinner House Books has published Muhammad: The Story of a Prophet and Reformer and Ayat Jamilah: Beautiful Signs: A Treasury of Islamic Wisdom for Children and Parents—books that seek to build understanding and share the beauty of Islam.